TheIAceI/Assessment/README.md

 ## Available Endpoints

-    For all the endpoints available the user must set the Authentication token like the example on "Send Request"
+    For all available endpoints, the user must define the authentication token as the example in "Send request"

 ### Badges